Your Vision Therapy Eye Doctor In Hamilton, Ontario

 - Where to research about vision therapy?

 A comprehensive eye examination is required to determine if vision therapy is an appropriate treatment option for you and your condition.
 Contact our Hamilton eye care clinic to book an appointment and learn more about vision therapy.

 How long can treatment take with vision therapy?

 Effective therapy requires visual skills to be developed until they are integrated with other systems and become automatic, enabling patients to achieve their full potential.
 The length of treatment varies between patients depending on the complexity of their condition and the specific needs of the patient.
-This may take as little as 10 sessions, or it may take longer.

 Success with vision therapy